 First years and sophomores will need to create a college resume, which can be used to apply to on-campus jobs, internships, fellowships and research opportunities.
 Your resume should be one page.

 To get started, please visit our resume and cover letter resource page, which has a resume and cover letter guidebook.
-We recommend drafting a resume and then bringing it to an appointment or quick questions for review.
+There is a sample template for first years.
+We recommend drafting a resume and then bringing it to an appointment or quick questions for review